sanyalsubhajit39/Google-PalagrismCheck/README.md

 # Google-PalagrismCheck
-Plagriasm checker by using KMP as algorithm and google search engine as source.
+Plagriasm checker by using google search engine as source.

 only step:-
 Run mainWindow.java snippet and allow firewall permission.